Report ZSM04000_SNC / ZRSUSR000_620 – Show SNC status of current user sessions

 - You can activate SNC for SAPGUI, e.g. using SNC Client Encryption, and RFC

-However, as soon as you want to enforce encryption for a specific channel, e.g. by deactivating the profile parameter snc/accept_insecure_gui to secure SAPGUI connections, you are in trouble: Most likely you are only allowed to change the profile parameter in a productive world if you can prove that all clients in fact are requesting encryption.
+However, as soon as you want to enforce encryption for a specific channel, e.g. by deactivating the profile parameter snc/accept_insecure_gui or by activating profile parameter snc/only_encrypted_gui to secure SAPGUI connections, you are in trouble: Most likely you are only allowed to change the profile parameter in a productive world if you can prove that all clients in fact are requesting encryption.

 Here’s one of the questions: How can you verify if all SAPGUI sessions use SNC?

-Use the Security Audit Log (SAL), Transaction SM19 and SM20, to log when an unencrypted SAPGUI or RFC communication has been detected.
+Use the Security Audit Log (SAL), Transaction SM19 and SM20 (in old releases) respective RSAU_CONFIG and RSAU_READ_LOG (in newer releases) to activate message BUJ (for all users in all clients) to log when an unencrypted SAPGUI or RFC communication has been detected.

 See note 2122578 – New: Security Audit Log event for unencrypted GUI / RFC connections